 The taste of presence

-From the Openhand perspective, we all experience the state of Enlightenment from time to time, it's just that as soon as the experience arises within us, we associate it with something else and lose the experience.
+From the Openhand perspective, we all border on enlightened states from time to time, it's just that as soon as the experience arises within, the tendency is to associate it with something else and lose the experience.
 Alternatively, a part of us is not comfortable with the experience and therefore creates once more the condition of internal separation from it.
 But this experience of non-identified presence is there in the background of everything we do and dictates every experience.
 It is the guiding light and the faster we surrender to its inevitable pull, the more harmonious our lives will become.
 So what is this state of Enlightenment like?
 How can we recognise it and surrender into it?...

 The absence of all experience